CuriousYoda/Instagram-Photo-Scraper/README.md

 # Instagram-Photo-Scraper

-Scrape Instagram photos of a given user
+Scrape/Crawl Instagram photos of a given user

 ## Features
 - Takes a Instagram user name and downloads X photos starting from most recent ones